saltstack/salt/doc/topics/tutorials/intro_scale.rst

-Each minion will have a randomized reconnect value between 'recon_default' and 'recon_default + recon_max', which in this example means between 1000ms 60000ms (or between 1 and 60 seconds).
+Each minion will have a randomized reconnect value between 'recon_default' and 'recon_default + recon_max', which in this example means between 1000ms and 60000ms (or between 1 and 60 seconds).
 The generated random-value will be doubled after each attempt to reconnect (ZeroMQ default behaviour).

 Lets say the generated random value is 11 seconds (or 11000ms).